ASHISHAVHAD/ByteHunters/README.md

 python app.py
 ```

-The application will start on `http://127.0.0.1:5000/`.
+The application will start on `http://127.0.0.1:5000/`. **Note:** The server must be running for the browser extension to work.

+### Step 6: Browser Extension Setup

+1. Open your browser (Chrome or Edge).
+2. Navigate to the extensions page:
+    *   Chrome: `chrome://extensions`
+    *   Edge: `edge://extensions`
+3. Enable **Developer Mode** (usually a toggle in the top right corner).
+4. Click **Load Unpacked**.
+5. Select the `bytehunters-extension` folder located inside the project directory.
+6. Pin the ByteHunters icon to your browser toolbar for easy access.

 ## System Workflow

+1.  **Ingestion:**
-1.  **Ingestion:** The user logs in and submits a URL or text via the Input Page.
+    *   **Web App:** User logs in and submits a URL/text via the Input Page.
+    *   **Extension:** User highlights text and right-clicks "Verify with ByteHunters" or uses the popup menu.
 2.  **Processing:**
-    *   If a URL is provided, `scraper.py` fetches the HTML and strips it down to clean text.
-    *   The clean text is passed to `llm_api.py`.
+    *   `scraper.py` cleans URL content.
+    *   `nlp_tools.py` analyzes sentiment and bias.
-3.  **Analysis:** The Google Gemini API processes the text.
-It identifies claims, searches the internal knowledge base (and internet via the model's capabilities), and returns a JSON object containing verdicts, confidence scores, and reasoning.
+3.  **Analysis:** The Google Gemini API processes the text, identifying claims and searching the internet for evidence.
-4.  **Presentation:** The JSON data is rendered on the Results Page using Jinja2 templates.
+4.  **Presentation:** The JSON data is rendered on the Results Page or displayed inside the Extension Popup.
-5.  **Persistence:** If the user clicks "Save," the raw input and the JSON result are serialized and stored in the MySQL `verification_history` table.
+5.  **Persistence:** Results can be saved to the MySQL `verification_history` table.
-6.  **Reporting:** If the user requests a PDF, `report_gen.py` reads the JSON data, generates a chart in memory, draws the PDF layout, and serves the file as a download.
+6.  **Reporting:** Users can download a detailed PDF report generated by `report_gen.py`.

 ## Contributors